Recipe by Molly Stevens

 This recipe originally appeared in our Winter/Spring 2021 issue.
 Get the magazine here.

-2. Arrange a rack in the center of the oven; preheat to 375°.
+1. Arrange the rack in the lower third of the oven; preheat to 325°.

 2. In a small bowl, combine the mushrooms and warm water and soak until softened, 20 to 30 minutes.
 Use your hands to lift the mushrooms from the liquid and squeeze to wring out any excess moisture.
 Coarsely chop the mushrooms and set aside.
 Strain the soaking liquid though cheesecloth or a coffee filter and reserve.

 3. While the mushrooms are soaking, pat the short ribs dry with paper towels and season all over with salt and pepper.
 In a large Dutch oven or other ovenproof pot, heat the oil over medium.
 Working in batches, sear the ribs, turning with tongs, until deeply browned on all sides, 12 to 15 minutes.
 Transfer to a large plate or bowl.

 4. Pour off and discard the excess fat from the pot, but take care to leave behind some of the drippings.
 Add the pancetta and sauté, stirring, until it has rendered much of its fat, about 5 minutes.
 Add the shallots and carrots, season, and sauté, stirring, until beginning to soften, another 5 minutes.
 Add the garlic and tomato paste, stirring to fully incorporate.
 Cook until fragrant, about 1 minute.
 Add 1 cup wine and simmer, stirring and scraping up any brown bits from the bottom of the pot, until the mixture is reduced to a few tablespoons, about 5 minutes.
 Add the remaining wine, reserved mushrooms and soaking liquid, and bay leaves and simmer for another 3 minutes.
 Turn off the burner.